xgaoo/ClusterMap/README.md

 # ClusterMap

-ClusterMap is designed to analyze and compare two or more single cell expression datasets.
+ClusterMap is an R package designed to analyze and compare two or more single cell expression datasets.

 ## Installation